weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-huggingface.md

 ## Model license(s)

 The `text2vec-huggingface` module is compatible with various models, each with their own license.
-For detailed information, please review the license of the model you are using in the [Hugging Face Model Hub](https://huggingface.co/models).
+For detailed information, see the license of the model you are using in the [Hugging Face Model Hub](https://huggingface.co/models).

 It is your responsibility to evaluate whether the terms of its license(s), if any, are appropriate for your intended use.